ck37/coral-ordinal/README.md

   * Ordinal error metric: `MeanAbsoluteErrorLabels()`
   * Ordinal activation function: `ordinal_softmax()`

 This is a work in progress, so please post any issues to the [issue queue](https://github.com/ck37/coral-ordinal/issues).
+The package was developed as part of the Berkeley D-Lab's [hate speech measurement project](https://hatespeech.berkeley.edu) and paper (Kennedy et al. 2020).

 **Acknowledgments**: Many thanks to [Sebastian Raschka](https://github.com/rasbt) for the help in porting from the [PyTorch source repository](https://github.com/Raschka-research-group/coral-cnn/).